 Today is his day.

-For the past three years, I have posted the following words about Jay.
-As always, the same words and sentiments still apply today.
+For the past four years, I have posted the following words about Jay.
+As always, the same sentiments still apply today.

 I miss you, buddy.